waldesem/Web-Personal-DB/README.md

 - Flask-SQLAlchemy as tool that adds support for SQLAlchemy;
 - Flask-Marshmallow as integration layer for Flask and marshmallow (an object serialization/deserialization library);
 - Flask-Migrate as a tool that handles SQLAlchemy database migrations using Alembic;
-- Flask-APScheduler as a tool that handles background tasks;
 - Flask_Searchable as a tool that handles search engine
 - Flask-Caching as a tool that handles caching
 - Flask-Cors as a tool that handles CORS
-- OpenSearch as a search engine.
 - Vue3 as the frontend and Vite as Frontend Tooling
 - Bootstrap 5 as the UI framework.